swiftlang/swift-format/Documentation/PrettyPrinter.md

 Oppen's algorithm prints the indentation whitespace when `break` tokens are encountered.
 If we have extra blank lines in between source code, this can result in hanging or trailing whitespace.
-Waiting to print the indentation whitespace until encountering a `syntax`, `comment, or `verbatim` tokens prevents this.
+Waiting to print the indentation <!--# ignore-unacceptable-language -->
+whitespace until encountering a `syntax`, `comment, or `verbatim` tokens prevents this.